-- An inflatable nylon bag (air bag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front air bags. - The two side sensors are located on the lower portion of the b-pillar.
+An inflatable nylon bag (air bag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks.

+- A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front air bags. - Two crash sensors located on the lower portion of the b-pillar (one on each side of the vehicle).

-Side air bags, in combination with seat belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.
+Side air bags, in combination with safety belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.

 The side air bags are fitted on the outboard side of the seatbacks of the front seats.
-In certain lateral collisions, the air bag on the side affected by the collision will be inflated, even if the respective seat is not occupied.
+In certain lateral collisions, the air bag on the side affected by the collision will be inflated.
+If the front passenger sensing system detects an empty seat, the front passenger seat-mounted side air bag will be deactivated.
 The air bag was designed to inflate between the door panel and occupant to further enhance the protection provided occupants in side impact collisions.